JakeHillHub/openc3-vscode/README.md

 # openc3 vscode - BETA

-This repository contains source code for the ongoing development of an openc3 vscode helper extension.
-This extension aims to assist with developing custom openc3/cosmos plugins and scripts.
+This extension aims to assist in the local development of openc3/cosmos plugins/scripts.

 ## Features

+### Works with many plugin directories in a single workspace/folder

+Extension is not strict about structure/layout.
+Entire workspace is scanned and contextualized to generate cmd/tlm definitions etc.

 ### Scripting completions/suggestions